Profiles of Architects and Designers Represented at DreamGreenHomes.com

 Mark Clipsham earned an architecture degree from Kansas Sate University in 1985 and has been designing and building ever since.
 Many of his latest designs use steel grain bins to create monolithic SIPs (structural insulated panels) that are incorporated into a variety of configurations that would be very expensive to build traditionally.
 This system is an answer to the problems he's had to deal with over years of building and rebuilding.
 Generally the bins are nested to create a hollow wall space which is then filled with insulation, providing structures that are self-supporting, self-framing, highly insulated, maintenance free, disaster resistant, recyclable, and economical.
 The same system can be used to make movable sound isolating interior partitions and exterior insulated, security panels, as well as go below grade for basements and frost foundations without transition.
 This system can be used for anything from a walk-in cooler to high-end resort hotels, but what we feature are residential applications.
 Mark believes that green design is part of good design and it is integrated into all of his projects; good design is an investment that will yield returns everyday.
 Architecture is mainly about people; the building is a manifestation of the relationship of all the people involved.
-Plans available include: Grain Bin Cabin, Lake House, The Classic, Round/Elliptical House, Tri-Arm, and Yin Yang.
+Plans available include: Grain Bin Cabin, Lake House, The Classic, Round/Elliptical House, Tri-Arm, Victorian Farmhouse, Sized Just Right, and Yin Yang.

 Katje Erickson of Delta Third Design has 20 years experience in design-build, virtual 3D drafting and illustration.
 Growing up among Montana/Alberta lumberjacks, builders, and master stone and timber craftsmen became a life-long education, furthered with her studies in architecture, and landscape architecture.
 Katje designs in a multitude of alternative materials, adapting her plans to the passive solar siting behaviour and energy calculations, included on all custom work.
 Stewardship is about how we live, where we live, in nature.
 Katje works from New Mexico, and often travels to job sites in the region.
 She has a collection of wonderful, alternative doghouse designs available here.
 These are links to her designs: Doghouses